Last Updated on March 4, 2019 by Lamudi

-Farm-to-table cuisine comes from some Negros’ best organic farms such as Penalosa Farms, May’s Organic Farm, and Rapha Valley Farm.
-Bacolod City, on the other hand, is the common venue for the Annual Organic Farmers Festival, and for the rest of the year is the main marketplace for Negrense dishes and delicacies.
+Farm-to-table cuisine comes from some Negros’ best organic farms, such as Penalosa Farms, May’s Organic Farm, and Rapha Valley Farm.
+On the other hand, Bacolod City is the common venue for the Annual Organic Farmers Festival.
+It is the main marketplace for Negrense dishes and delicacies for the rest of the year.
 These include piaya, sweet bod-bod, and Bacolod’s famous inasal (roasted) chicken.

 Exemplifying of the Richness of Filipino Fare

-Ilonggo food typifies how some things never go out of style, as many are known for have kept to have hardly gone through any changes to keep up with the tastes of the market.
-From La Paz batchoy and pancit molo to barquillos or biscocho, food in Iloilo continues to stand the test of time.
+Ilonggo food typifies how some things never go out of style, as many are known for having hardly gone through any changes to keep up with the tastes of the market.
+From La Paz batchoy and pancit molo to barquillos or biscocho, the best foods in Iloilo continue to stand the test of time.
 Chinese influence is evident in the city’s fare, the result of successful Ilonggo-Chinese trading in the pre-Hispanic era.

-This is most apparent in La Paz batchoy and pancit molo, which were developed by the ethnic Chinese in Iloilo and modified to better suit the Filipino taste and make use of more indigenous ingredients.
+This is most apparent in La Paz batchoy and pancit molo, developed by the ethnic Chinese in Iloilo and modified to suit the Filipino taste better and use more indigenous ingredients.
 From carinderias by the road to swanky hotel restaurants, the two are a staple in many of Iloilo’s food establishments.